casper-network/docs/source/docs/casper/resources/tutorials/advanced/multi-sig-management.md

 ### Step 2: Build the sample Wasm provided

-Prepare your environment and build the session code provided with the following commands.
+Prepare your environment and build the session code provided with the following commands:

 ```bash
 rustup update